BlockCarbon/market/infraUTXO/1100022_aikenMeshJS/readme.md

 # Aiken Open-Source Smart Contract Library

-Although limited in the provision of use case benchmarks, the quality and documentation of this project makes it a valuable addition to build intuition and basic validator scallfolding for the **BlockCarbon Market**.
+Although limited in the provision of use case benchmarks, the quality and documentation of this project makes it a valuable addition to build intuition and basic validator scaffolding for the **BlockCarbon Market**.

 Collection of open-source smart contracts with Aiken including Workspace, Mesh TX builder components, and integrate them into the Mesh SDK library on Github - open and accessible to all.